charityyoungblood/iOS_Apps_Notes/Programming_in_Swift.md

   - Arrays and Dictionaries are known as "Collection Types" and they help you to organize data
   - If you have data that is sequential in nature, then you're going to want to organize that data into an Array
   - If you have data that is NOT sequential, then you'll use a Dictionary (key-value pair structure)
+  - When structuring a Dictionary, remember the RETURN value will be OPTIONAL - since what we are looking up MAY NOT be in the Dictionary (iOS Stanford: Lecture 2 @52:30)

 12. What are API's?
   - Application Programming Interfaces